Dope Entrepreneurs

 Communication Between Neurons And The Endocrine System

 Metabolism of dietary components is common among microbes.
-Some of these metabolites have been shown to affect brain structure and function in preclinical studies
+In preclinical studies, some of these metabolites have been shown to affect brain structure and function.

 Enteroendocrine cells contain important signaling molecules, including hormones, which can act as neurotransmitters.
 This neuroendocrine channeling can influence your appetite and alertness.